Inside the frayed relationship between Trump and Sessions

 Trump appointed Sessions to an official position on his campaign team, naming the Alabama senator the head of his national security advisory council.

-"I am grateful for the opportunity to recommend and facilitate discussions among exceptional and experienced American military and diplomatic leaders to share insight and advice with Donald Trump, regardless of their political views," said Sessions in a release announcing the appointment.
+"I am grateful for the opportunity to recommend and facilitate discussions among exceptional and experienced American military and diplomatic leaders to share insight and advice with Donald Trump, regardless of their political views," Sessions said in a release announcing the appointment.

-"To state they met or that a meeting took place is disingenuous and absurd," said a senior White House official in March of 2017.
+"To state they met or that a meeting took place is disingenuous and absurd," a senior White House official said in March 2017.

 July 18, 2016, and Sept.
 8, 2016 -- Sessions meets with Kislyak

-Sessions met with Kislyak on at least two occasions in 2016.
+Sessions met with Kislyak on at least two occasions last year.
 The first came during an event at the Republican National Convention hosted by the Heritage Foundation where the Russian ambassador was among a small group of diplomats with whom the Alabama senator spoke.
 The second was a meeting in Sessions' Washington, D.C., office that was also attended by staff members.

 Though the Department of Justice would later categorize the meetings as routine, given Sessions' responsibilities as a senator, the encounters would play a role in Sessions' recusal as attorney general from all investigations related to Russian interference in the presidential election.